Tioga Bentonites

 The Tioga Bentonites are a series of ash bed layers occurring in three Sedimentary basins in the eastern and midwestern United States.
 The primary basin they are found in is the Appalachian Basin, as well as the Illinois Basin and the Michigan Basin.
-Due to an unconformity these ash beds are not present in the Sothern Appalachians..
+Due to an unconformity these ash beds are not present in the southern Appalachians.

 Description

 There are 7–15 layers of ash depending on the location covering ~30 million years.
-These numerous layer are broken down into 4 clusters.
+These numerous layers are broken down into 4 clusters.
 The Bald Hill K-bentonites are located in the Kalkberg Formation or New Scotland Formation were deposited 417.6 million years ago.
 The Sprout Brook K-bentonites are located in the Esopus Formation or Needmore Shale deposited 408.3 million years ago.
 One cluster called the Tioga Middle Coarse Zone (MCZ) is located in the Onondaga Group deposited 391.4 million years ago.
 Finally Tioga A-G K-bentonites are located in the Onodaga Group and the Union Springs Member of the Marcellus Formation deposited 390.0 million years ago.